Stem Cell Transplant for Multiple Myeloma and bone cancer

 • Nuclear export inhibitors, including selinexor

-A combination of these treatments can be used depending on the patient’s diagnosis, and all options have varying side effects.
+A combination of these treatments can be used depending on the patient’s diagnosis, and each option has varying side effects.
 After each relapse, patients can try new protocols for meaningful benefits and improvements.
 Patients with relapses that occur after one year can also be treated again by repeating the initial chemotherapy regimen that was temporarily successful.
 A second session will work in most cases; however, the response is usually muted and less potent than the original course.
 If patients do not respond well to the initial round of chemotherapy, they can still be eligible for enhanced MSC+ stem cell transplantation or “CAR-T” therapy.

 Stem Cell Transplants for Multiple Myeloma